lillyphan/HashTables/README.md

 - 30 % 7 = 2
 - 40 % 7 = 5

 To avoid collisions, n must share as little common factors with the hash value as possible.
-To achieve this, n should be a number with feew factor, AKA, a prime number.
+To achieve this, n should be a number with few factor, AKA, a prime number.

+## Challenge 2

+Whether or not x % 599 would be a good hash function depends largely on the type of string being passed in.
+The string can vary from lowercase letters, uppercase letters, long, or short.